loreshelf/loreshelf/app/workspaces/Loreshelf Docs/basic concepts.md

 Notebooks are text files.

-Notecards are chapters of the notebooks.
+Notecards are records of the notebooks.

 # Open on startup